Rev. Felicjan Sierotowicz – Parochial Administrator (effective 10/16/20)

 June Sherman – Pastoral Associate

 After serving for 7.5 years at our neighboring parish to the east, St. Joseph the Worker, overseeing their children’s faith formation, youth ministry and supporting pastoral ministry in the parish, June joined our parish staff in February of 2015 to run our faith formation and youth ministry programs.
 June’s desire to work in pastoral ministry began in 2003.
 She obtained a certificate in Pastoral Ministry from St. Bernard’s School of Theology and Ministry in 2009.
-Following Pat’s retirement, June has begun her full-time work in Pastoral Ministry.
+Following the retirement of our previous pastoral assoicate, June has begun her full-time work in Pastoral Ministry.

-June looks forward to using the gifts which God has given her to minister to the parishioners of St. Michael’s and to minister to those who come to our parish center that are in need of assistance, whether it be for a food card, gas card or just someone to talk to.
+June looks forward to using the gifts which God has given her to minister to the parishioners of St. Michael’s and to minister to those who come to our parish center that are in need of assistance, whether it be for a food or gas voucher or just someone to talk to.

 Katie Childs – Parish Secretary